Rent to own homes can be an excellent option for bad credit borrowers if you understand how to find a fair deal

 Cons of Rent to Own Homes

-- The purchase price is usually well above the fair market value of the home.
+- The purchase price is usually well above the home's fair market value.
 You can negotiate it lower but accept that it will be higher.

-- Having to pay rent plus a lease credit and other home owner costs might leave little room for saving money or even enough to make your monthly payments.
+- Having to pay rent plus a lease credit and other homeowner costs might leave little room for saving money or even enough to make monthly payments.

 - The balloon payment at the end of the contract can easily be a couple hundred thousand and impossible to cover without a loan.

-Rent to own homes can be a good financial tool for bad credit home owners but there are risks.
-Understand all the ways landlords try to scam you on lease options and what makes a good deal.
-Don’t be afraid to negotiate and walk away from a home if you don’t get a fair offer.
+Rent to own homes can be an excellent financial tool for bad credit homeowners but there are risks.
+Understand how landlords try to scam you on lease options and what makes a good deal.
+Don't be afraid to negotiate and walk away from home if you don't get a fair offer.

 Read the Entire Investing in Real Estate Series